LispCookbook/cl-cookbook/web.md

 In all frameworks, we can choose the level of interactivity.
-The web framework can return a 404 page and print output on the repl, it can catch errors and invoke the interactive lisp debugger, or it can show the lisp backtrace on the html page.
+The web framework can return a 404 page and print output on the repl, it can invoke the interactive lisp debugger, or it can handle the error and show the lisp backtrace on the html page.

 ### Hunchentoot

 The global variables to set to choose the error handling behaviour are:

-- `*catch-errors-p*`: set to `nil` if you want errors to be caught in the interactive debugger (for development only, of course):
+- `*catch-errors-p*`: set to `nil` if you want unhandled errors to invoke the interactive debugger (for development only, of course):

 ~~~lisp